 It is clear that many of the requirements for minichromosome replication are not necessary for replication of the origin located on the chromosome.

-Models to explain replication initiation of the chromosome by studying plasmids dependent on oriC created for replication may in fact be laboratory aritifacts.
-Examples of such artifacts are the requirements for the DNA bending protiens HU and IHF for plasmid replication which are not required for chromosome replication.
-It has been speculated that the reason for this is that plasmids are less capable of adopting the same DNA topology as the chromosome such as extensive negative supercoiling, which is required for efficient replication initiation on the s. et al., 1998).
-The meliloti chromosome (Asai minichromosome studied in this work is obviously not behaving the same as the chromosomal copy of the origin because of the low number of minichromosomes relative to the Rm5004 (pTH838) transconjugants. chromosomes in Perhaps the pTH838 minichromosomes are not able to efficiently initiate replication because of plasmid constraints on DNA topology.
+Models to explain replication initiation of the chromosome

+created by studying plasmids dependent on oriC replication may in fact be laboratory aritifacts.
+Examples of such artifacts are the requirements for the DNA bending protiens HU and IHF for plasmid replication which are not for chromosome replication.
+Tt. has required speculated that the reason for this is that plasmids are less capable of adopting the same DNA topology as the chromosome such as extensive negative supercoiling, which is required for efficient replication initiation on the 1998).
+(Asai et al., The s. meliloti chromosome minichromosome studied in this work is obviously not behaving the same as the chromosomal copy of the origin because of the low number of minichromosomes relative to chromosomes in the Rm5004 (pTH838) transconjugants.
+Perhaps the pTH838 minichromosomes are not able initiate replication because of plasmid efficiently constraints on DNA topology.

-The E. coli oriC is the best studied chromosome origin however the high copy number of minichromsomes of ~ 38 per cell is unusual.
+The $E.\ coli\ oriC$ is the best studied chromosome origin however the high copy number of minichromsomes of $\sim$ 38 per cell is unusual.
 The pseudomonad chromosome origins were the second class of chromsome origins to be characterized after the enteric species.
-Copy numbers of pseudomonas minichromosomes have been reported as low as 0.7 copies per chromosome with a loss frequency of 10 - 20% per generation on non-selective media (Yee and Smith, 1990).
+Copy numbers of pseudomonas minichromosomes have been reported as low as 0.7 copies per chromosome with a loss frequency of 10 -20% per generation on non-selective media (Yee and Smith, 1990).

-It has been noted that the ColE1 origin exerts a interferring effect on Μ. tuberculosis oriC strong minichromosomes.
-The copy number of M. tuberculosis minichromosomes was determined to be ~ 17 copies per chromosome in a similar way that the copy number was calculated for S. meliloti minichromosomes in this study.
-However, if the ColE1 ori sequence was included on the M. tuberculosis minichromosome the copy number was reduced to 0.6 - 1.0 per chromosome suggesting that the ColE1 origin exerts a strong effect on minichromosome stability (Qin, Madiraju, and Rajagopalan, 1999).
-The mechanism of this not interference in unknown but we do rule out the possibility that the ColE1 origin in pUCP30T may be the cause of the instability of the pTH838 minichromosome.
+It has been noted that the ColE1 origin exerts a interferring effect Μ. strong on tuberculosis oriC minichromosomes. copy number of M. The tuberculosis minichromosomes was determined to be ~ 17 copies per similar way that the copy number was chromosome in a calculated for S. meliloti minichromosomes in this study.
+However, if the ColEl ori sequence was included on the M. tuberculosis minichromosome the copy number was reduced to 0.6 - 1.0 per chromosome suggesting that the ColE1 origin exerts a strong effect on minichromosome stability (Qin, Madiraju, and Rajagopalan, 1999).
+The mechanism of this interference in unknown but we do not rule out possibility that the ColEl origin in pUCP30T may be the cause of the instability of the pTH838 minichromosome.